 Welcome to the Financial Capability Workbook for Indigenous women.
-It is one of a series of workbooks covering the following topics:
+It is one of a series of workbooks on the following:

-Part 1: Goal Setting, Mindset and Savings Part 2: Personal Budgeting Part 3: Banking and Credit
+Part 1: Money Behaviour and Savings

+Part 2: Personal Budgeting Part 3: Banking and Credit

-We developed this series for Indigenous women to:
+We developed it for Indigenous women to:

-- improve their financial skills and abilities to manage their money, - make choices that can benefit their lives and the lives of their family and community, and - build confidence so they can apply their personal financial skills in their businesses.
+- · improve their financial skills and abilities to manage their money, - make choices that can benefit their lives and the lives of their family and community, and - build confidence so they can apply their personal financial skills in their businesses.